arv-sajeev/deepdive_python/decorators/README.md

 *  used for checking constraints authentication and other kinds of checking before running a function or calling an api
 *  it can be used for memoization or implementing a cache of sorts where the closure keeps track of values according to a specified metric
 *  there is a builtin function that can be used for memoization in functools called the lru_cache

+## 7. Monkey patching
+Monkey patching is making changes to code a module or a class in runtime.
+This can be used for implementing decorators in classes by changing the attributes of a function in runtime

+## 8. Single dispatch generic function

+There is no function overloading in python due to obvious reasons like, dynamic typing and variable args, it's pretty tough to keep track of everything i skipped this part